agola-io/agola-site/tryit/README.md

 A remote source defines a remote git provider (like gitea, gitlab, github)

 Gitea only recently provided a oauth2 provider (https://github.com/go-gitea/gitea/pull/5378).
 For old version we can just use the old username/password flow to create an user api token (use `--auth-type password` instead of `--auth-type oauth2` in the below command)

+The create a remote source we'll use the agola command in cli mode:

 ```
 docker run --rm sorintlab/agolademo --token "admintoken" --gateway-url http://172.17.0.1:8000 remotesource create \